JulianJorgensen/jocelyn/_drafts/emotions---energy-in-motion.md

 For myself, manually writing is one of the most powerful mediums to express myself.
 Not only does it allow it to stay private, I get to channel this busy mind (excess energy) through my hand, into a pen and onto the paper – letting my feelings run its course and turning it into beautiful art.
 Instead of running around in circles in my head, I slow it down in the process of having to write each sentence, each word and each letter consciously.
 I also then really take the time to write what is the most important information, thought or feeling.
 This helps me separate what I truly need to address from what I am distracted by, such as worry.
 <br>
 <br>But find your own medium.
 It could be through music, song, dance, painting, talking, carpentry, engineering, photography, cooking, etc. Whatever it is, it should come with ease and not difficulty.
 Many people have told me that they feel like writing is laborious, but it doesn’t have to be.
 You can just write one sentence or even a word that expresses how you feel in the moment, and it can come with great release.
 Sometimes writing “I feel unappreciated,” is just as powerful as writing three pages of how unappreciated you feel.
 Do what speaks to you but do it whole heartedly and honestly.
-You deserve the opportunity to express fully and deeply what you are going through so it can come full circle and cast out into a beautiful creation.
+You deserve the opportunity to express fully and deeply what you are going through so it can come full circle and be cast out into a beautiful creation.